 What we believe: none is more beautiful than the other.
 They both have distinctive beauty.
 If you think indoor is less than “beautiful”, what would you describe a private mansion with gorgeous decoration or a hall that has amazing architecture.
 All depends on your personality, which we will talk about soon.

-Other websites say: an outdoor wedding doesn’t need much decoration while you need lots of decoration for your indoor wedding.
+Other websites say: an outdoor wedding doesn’t need as much decoration as an indoor one.

 What we believe: outdoor or indoor doesn’t decide how much decoration you need to have.
 Rather, they affect the type of decorations you are using.
 If you use real candles or delicate flowers, an indoor wedding like this will be a better choice.